 Diana Bruk was born in St. Petersburg, Russia, and immigrated to New York at the age of five.
 She studied creative writing at Sarah Lawrence College, and completed a Masters in Comparative Literature (English and Russian) at the University of Oxford.
 She has taught English language and literature in the Czech Republic, Russia, the UK, and the top university in China.

-Diana’s portfolio consists of a vast and diverse body of work that includes viral listicles, news posts, personal essays, travel articles, reported pieces, and more.
+Diana’s portfolio consists of a vast and diverse body of work that includes news posts, personal essays, travel articles, reported pieces, viral content, and more.
 Her areas of expertise, however, include Russian-American relations, experimental dating, travel culture, and the complex nature of feminism and female desire.

 Metro Zoo in Russian Life (cover story)